maxGeisi/dendric_clustering_thesis/README.md

 │   ├── datasets/             # Dataset loaders
 │   ├── processing/           # Data processing
 │   ├── visualization/        # Visualization modules
+│   ├── setup_directories.py  # Directory setup utility
 │   └── *.py                  # Core modules
 ├── .gitignore               # Git ignore rules
 ├── setup.py                 # Setup helper script
 └── requirements.txt          # Python dependencies
 ```

 **Note**: The `data/` and `figures/` directories are tracked by git but their contents are ignored.
-Place your data files in the appropriate subdirectories, and the code will automatically create the necessary output directories when running analyses.
+The code automatically creates all necessary directories when running analyses, so you only need to place your data files in the appropriate locations.

 ## Input Data Requirements